neurosity/neurosity-sdk-js/docs/tutorials/your-first-web-app.md

 This is the fun part.
 This is where we get to access brain data and map it to the app state.

-By subscribing to `notion.calm()`, we get a new `calm` score approximately every second.
+By subscribing to `neurosity.calm()`, we get a new `calm` score approximately every second.
 So, let's add a page to display the calm score.

 > 💡 Learn more about the [calm score](../api/calm).